Master of Professional Studies in the Field of Sustainable Urban Planning

 The complete sequence of classes required for the master’s degree is offered each calendar year, including the summer session, and students may enroll on a full- or part-time basis.

 The program also offers graduate certificates in sustainable urban planning and climate change management and policy, which are designed for students who are not in need of a complete master’s degree.

 Specific admission requirements are shown on the Graduate Program Finder.

 Visit the program website for additional information.

-The following requirements must be fulfilled: 48 credits, including 30 credits in required courses and 18 credits in courses in one track.
+The following requirements must be fulfilled: 48 credits, including 33 credits in required courses and 15 credits in elective courses.

 The following requirements must be fulfilled: 48 credits, including 30 credits in required courses and 18 credits taken in one track.